loco-3d/ndcurves/README.md

 The library is template-based, thus generic:  the curves can be of any dimension, and can be implemented in double, float  ...

-While a Bezier curve implementation is provided (limited to degree 3), the main interest of this library is to create spline curves of arbitrary order
+While a Bezier curve implementation is provided, the main interest of this library is to create spline curves of arbitrary order

 ----------